iankronquist/zeta/README.md

 - Dynamic typing

-- Dynamically extensible objects, as in JavaScript
+- Dynamically extensible objects with prototypal inheritance, as in JavaScript

 - Garbage collection

 - A user-extensible grammar, giving programmers the ability to define new syntactic constructs

+- Operator overloading, to allow defining new types that behave like native types

 - No distinction between statements and expression, everything is an expression, as in LISP